-It is, therefore, no surprise that there is a day dedicated to commemorating the efforts of the media and drawing public attention to the role of the media in providing trustworthy information that serves the public good.
-This is why News is best trusted when it is served by the media.
+It is, therefore, no surprise that there is a day dedicated to commemorating the efforts of the press and drawing public attention to the role of its practitioners in providing trustworthy information that serves the public good.
+This is why News is best trusted when it is served by the press.

-World News Day is a global campaign that has witnessed an increasing number of newsrooms across the globe participate to amplify the power and impact of fact-based News.
-This is evidenced in the drive to curb fake stories, which is on the rise due to unethical practices by individuals who do not have media training and the requisite knowledge.
+This day has been set aside as a global campaign that has witnessed an increasing number of media offices across the globe participate to amplify the power and impact of fact-based information.
+This is evidenced in the drive to curb fake stories, which is on the rise due to unethical practices by individuals who do not have communication training and the requisite knowledge.

-This increase in fake news is detrimental to the reputations of individuals as well as organizations.
-At the Centre for Communication and Social Impact (CCSI), this informed the strategic disposition to monitor and analyze, and track media mentions related to the different interventions we support.
+This increase in fake information is detrimental to the reputations of individuals as well as organizations.
+At the Centre for Communication and Social Impact (CCSI), this informed the strategic disposition to monitor and analyze, and track mentions related to the different interventions we support in the press.
 This is a valuable service that we offer both corporate and individual high-level clients.

 In essence, media monitoring has proven to be a vital process in crisis communications and risk management.
-The result has helped to track mentions of our clients and their brands in the media with necessary recommendations from the CCSI team, especially where Social Behavior Change (SBC) is required.
+The result has helped to track mentions of our clients and their brands in the press with necessary recommendations from the CCSI team, especially where SBC is required.

-As the world commemorates World News Day on September 28, CCSI is grateful to every media organisation which has partnered and supported us in the past, including but not limited to:
+As the world commemorates World News Day on September 28, CCSI is grateful to every press outfit which has partnered and supported us in the past, including but not limited to:

 Nigerian Television Authority (NTA), The Punch, The Nation, ThisDay, Premium Times, The Cable, The Sun, Daily Trust, Business Day, Vanguard, The Guardian, Nigerian Tribune, Leadership, NAN, Channels Television, ARISE TV, Television Continental (TVC), African Independent Television (AIT), Plus TV, NewsCentral, Trust TV, LegitNG, InfactNG, National Wire, NewsSpecng, TheStarNG, Sundiata Post, Quest Times, TheNewsGuru, Bond FM, Traffic Radio (Lagos), Wazobia & Nigeria Info (Lagos, Abuja, Kano), Kiss FM (Abuja), Invicta FM, Liberty TV and Radio (Kaduna), Dream FM (Enugu), Inspiration FM, Planet Radio (Akwa Ibom), PeaceFM (Borno) , Radio Nigeria, and the list goes on.

-Our special thanks go to every journalist we have worked with including but not limited to:
+Our special thanks to all the journalists we have worked with including but not limited to:

 Austin Agbonsuremi, Olukorede Yishau, Mayowa Tijani, Olufemi Ajasa, Vivian Chime, Chinedu Asadu, Victor Emeruwa, Robert Egbe, Vincent Ikuomola, Sunday Oguntola, Oyebola Owolabi, Nkechi Onyedika-Ugoeze, Adeyemi Adepetun, Friday Olokor, Eniola Akinkuotu, Lara Adejoro, Hanafi Afeez, Abdulkareem Mojeed, Taiwo Hassan, Nike Adebowale-Tambe, Ebuka Onyeji, Chiemele Eze, Kingsley Adeboye, Amarachi Okey, Solomon Adeniyi, Olatunji Obasa, Ejifoma Rebecca Onajite, Victorson Agbenson, Fred Itua, Abiodun Alade, Temitayo Aiyetoto-Oladehinde, Jimoh Babtunde, Funke Ishola, Anne Nwaghodoh, Mary Chinda, Amaka Udeh, Jerry Wright, Bukola Amusan, Balogun Kemi, Amadin Joseph Uyi, Bernard Akede, Dayo Emmanuel, Ayodele Ojo, Kimberly Nwachukwu, Kolawole Omoniyi, Max Amuchie, Bode Gbadebo, Moses Emorinken, Aderonke Bello, Blessing Oladunjoye, Mojeed Alabi, Yecenu Sasetu and many others.

-We encourage media practitioners and communications stakeholders like CCSI to promote fact-based information.
+We encourage journalists and communications stakeholders like CCSI to promote fact-based information.

-Do you want to learn more about CCSI’s media monitoring strategy as a way to nip fake stories, send us an email: email@example.com
+Do you want to learn more about CCSI’s media monitoring strategy as a way to nip fake stories in the bud, send us an email: email@example.com